 Amid political strife and the temporary expulsion of the French from Milan, da Vinci left the city and moved to Rome in 1513 along with Salai, Melzi and two studio assistants.
 Giuliano de’ Medici, brother of newly installed Pope Leo X and son of his former patron, gave da Vinci a monthly stipend along with a suite of rooms at his residence inside the Vatican.
 His new patron, however, also gave da Vinci little work.
 Lacking large commissions, he devoted most of his time in Rome to mathematical studies and scientific exploration.

-Although da Vinci is known for his artistic abilities, fewer than two-dozen paintings attributed to him exist.
-One reason is that his interests were so varied that he wasn’t a prolific painter.
-For centuries afterward, however, thousands of pages from his private journals with notes, drawings, observations and scientific theories have surfaced and provided a fuller measure of a true "Renaissance man."
+For centuries after his death, thousands of pages from his private journals with notes, drawings, observations and scientific theories have surfaced and provided a fuller measure of a true "Renaissance man."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!